 What's different here than in college town: I could say so many things.
 In college town, you kind of expect for people to have a measure of intelligence; you know, "College Town".
 Out here, you expect people to be stupid, and they are, so it doesn't bother you as much.
 Hey look; another moron.

-thought from the life of Edgar Cayce, I would like to point out that the
+A thought to take with you: Right before we do ANOTHER incredible thought from the life of Edgar Cayce, I would like to point out that the answer is not drugs, poison, or disease, but that:

 "Worry and fear (are) the greatest foes to (a) normal healthy physical body."
+Edgar Cayce--reading # 5497-1

 What I want today: More money, more food, more sleep, and DSL--or just some high speed internet service.